youhaowang-dev/algorithm/system design notes.md

     * cons: consumes a lot of memory because even if a request is rejected, its timestamp might still be stored in memory

 * Checking a day will have 86400 memcached reads.
 How to reduce it?

-When checking by day, round the timestamp to hour, so 24 reads.
+    * When checking by day, round the timestamp to hour, so 24 reads.
-When checking by hour, round the timestamp to minute, so 60 reads.
+    * When checking by hour, round the timestamp to minute, so 60 reads.
-What if we still want to know the exact time?
+    * What if we still want to know the exact time?
-Save the HHMMSS, HHMM, HH for each log sum(HH, HHMM, HHMMSS) requires less than 200 cache reads.
+    * Save the HHMMSS, HHMM, HH for each log
+    * sum(HH, HHMM, HHMMSS) requires less than 200 cache reads.

 # Desgin Key Value Store
+* A lot of data need to be evenly distributed to different dbs.
+  * use consistent hashing
+* hot data push to cache, rest stay in db
+* Replication is for high availability and consistency.

 # Design Unique ID Generator
+* UUID
+  * pros: simple, no need to handle distributed system
+  * cons: 128 bits long, cannot be sorted by time, not numeric
+* Sequential ID from one server
+  * pros: sorted numeric IDs, work for small medium scale
+  * cons: single point of failure
+* Twitter snowflake approach
+  * Sign bit + Timestamp + Datacenter ID + Machine ID + Sequence ID
+  * Sign bit: 1 bit.
+It will always be 0.
+This is reserved for future uses.
+It can potentially be used to distinguish between signed and unsigned numbers.
+  * Timestamp: 41 bits.
+Milliseconds since the epoch or custom epoch.
+We use Twitter snowflake default epoch 1288834974657, equivalent to Nov 04, 2010, 01:42:54 UTC.
+  * Datacenter ID: 5 bits, which gives us 2 ^ 5 = 32 datacenters.
+  * Machine ID: 5 bits, which gives us 2 ^ 5 = 32 machines per datacenter.
+  * Sequence number: 12 bits.
+For every ID generated on that machine/process, the sequence number is incremented by 1.
+The number is reset to 0 every millisecond.
+* Clock synchronization.
+In our design, we assume ID generation servers have the same clock.
+This assumption might not be true when a server is running on multiple cores.
+The same challenge exists in multi-machine scenarios.
+Solutions to clock synchronization are out of the scope of this book; however, it is important to understand the problem exists.
+Network Time Protocol is the most popular solution to this problem.
+For interested readers, refer to the reference material [4].
+* Section length tuning.
+For example, fewer sequence numbers but more timestamp bits are effective for low concurrency and long-term applications.
+* High availability.
+Since an ID generator is a mission-critical system, it must be highly available.

 # Design URL Shortener